 This document describes key sections of the law with the highest potential to impact student health, outlines current state efforts, highlights best practices and provides recommendations for advancing this work at the state and local level.

 This tool is intended to help school districts identify and address the health-related causes of chronic absenteeism.
 This version was developed for use in California but includes information that can be used by districts in other states and can serve as a template for states to create a similar tool for districts in their state.

 In December 2014, The Centers for Medicare & Medicaid Services (CMS) clarified the way that Medicaid would reimburse for health services delivered in schools.
 School districts, once restricted to reimbursement for services delivered to students enrolled in Medicaid under very specific conditions, were now permitted to cover all eligible services delivered to all Medicaid-enrolled students.
 Put simply, this meant more health care funding for the most disadvantaged students.
 For many states, taking advantage of this opportunity meant changing their state Medicaid plan.
 Healthy Schools Campaign has programming and resources for states to increase access to school health services.

-Healthy Students, Promising Futures Website
+Healthy Students, Promising Futures Learning Collaborative

 A Guide to Expanding Medicaid-Funded School Health Services